weaversa/cryptol-course/labs/Transposition/Transposition.md

         isNotPadding c = c != '-'
 ```

 **EXERCISE**: Define a property `partition_equiv` that `partition`
 and `partition'` are functionally equivalent.
 Are they?
 If not, why
 not?
 Can either or both still be used for transposition ciphers?

+**EXERCISE**: Better yet!
+Cryptol has built-in sorting primitives `sort` and
+`sortBy`.
+Try you hand at using the `sortBy` primitive to implement
+partitioning.

 ## Reduction of Padded Partition Mappings

 Phew!
 Now that we have defined a `partition` function...

 **EXERCISE**: Define a function `unpad` that uses `partition` (or
 `partition'`) and `take` to reduce a permutation mapping `(n + p) w`